Greg Pruitt

 Gregory Donald Pruitt (born August 18, 1951) is an American former professional football player who was a running back in the National Football League (NFL) from 1973 through 1984.
 He played college football for the Oklahoma Sooners.
-Pruitt was selected to five Pro Bowls, four as a member of the Cleveland Browns and one as a member of the Los Angeles Raiders, the last one as a kick returner.
+Pruitt was selected to five Pro Bowls, four as a member of the Cleveland Browns and one as a member of the Los Angeles Raiders, three times as a kick returner/return specialist and twice as a running back.
 He was also part of the Raiders' Super Bowl XVIII winning team, beating the Washington Redskins.
+He was in the first Cleveland Browns Legends class in 2001.